savvyclutch/savvyclutch.github.io/_posts/2016-07-16-continuous-deployment-to-aws-ecs-and-circle-ci.md

 exec "$@"
 {% endhighlight %}

-Don't forget add `execute` permissions to script.
+Don't forget to add `execute` permissions to script.

 {% highlight bash %}
 $ chmod +x ./website_secrets.txt
 {% endhighlight %}

-As you can see, this script use aws cli to download file with secrets, so before run it in container we should install it into docker images.
+As you can see, this script use aws cli to download file with secrets, so before run it in container we should install aws cli into docker images.
-Change your `Dockerfile` and add following lines to install aws cli inside docker image:
+Change your `Dockerfile` and add following lines to install aws cli inside docker image (example for debian-based distro images, like Ubuntu):

 {% highlight bash %}
+...
 RUN apt-get install -y python curl unzip && cd /tmp && \
     curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" \
     -o "awscli-bundle.zip" && \
     unzip awscli-bundle.zip && \
     ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws && \
     rm awscli-bundle.zip && rm -rf awscli-bundle
+...
 {% endhighlight %}

 and, we need to put endpoint script to the image and run it right before `CMD` line in `Dockerfile`: